NEWFANE -- For the first time in years, Newfane School Board has no vacancies.

 So officials called the special Newfane election and were happy to see five candidates sign up, though none of them had ever held or sought elected office before.

 Running for the final year of an unexpired three-year term were VanPamelen, Laura Taylor and Tammy L. Mace.
-For the final two years of another unexpired three-year term, Stafford was paired with Teresa Stores.

 According to results released Tuesday night by Newfane Town Clerk Gloria Cristelli, VanPamelen won the one-year seat with 66 votes.
 Mace and Taylor each garnered 50 votes.

 The margin was wider in the other race, with Stafford earning 102 votes while Stores had 61.